Gingerbread (charity)

-Gingerbread says it is the leading British charity working with single parent families.
+Gingerbread describes itself as the leading charity working with single-parent families across England and Wales.
 The National Council for the Unmarried Mother and her Child, founded in 1918, changed its name to the National Council for One Parent Families in the early 1970s and in 2007 merged with Gingerbread, a self-help organisation founded in 1970.
 After briefly being known as One Parent Families|Gingerbread, it relaunched as Gingerbread in January 2009.

-The charity provides expert advice and practical support to single parents.
+The charity provides information and practical support to single parents.
 The charity works to improve the livelihood of single parents through advocacy and policy work, relating to employment and skills, families and relationships, living standards and poverty, and welfare.

+Gingerbread has marked Single Parents Day on 21st March since 2018 by bringing attention to the challenges faced by single parents and celebrating the amazing achievements of the nearly 2 million single-parent families across the country.

 J. K. Rowling, formerly a single parent, is the charity’s President.

 History

 1918–1973: The National Council for the Unmarried Mother and her Child

 The charity was founded in 1918 as The National Council for the Unmarried Mother and her Child (and for the Widowed or deserted Mother in Need) by Lettice Fisher.
 The charity had two goals: to reform the Bastardy Acts and Affiliation Order Acts laws which discriminated against illegitimate children, and to provide alternative accommodation to the workhouse for mothers and babies.

 Throughout the first half of the twentieth century, the charity worked to provide practical advice and assistance to single parents.
-In 1963 Margaret Bramall became the director and she had first hand experience of being a single parent following her divorce.
+In 1963 Margaret Bramall became the director; she had first-hand experience of being a single parent following her divorce.
 She raised the organisation's aspirations to end discrimination and campaign for single parents’ rights.
 The charity set up finance education schemes and training programmes to help single parents find a place in the new economy.

 In 1973, the charity renamed itself as the National Council for One Parent Families.